rabarbers/pascal.wallet.connector/README.md

 DataOperation methods: SendDataAsync, SignDataAsync, FindDataOperationsAsync.
 More details in [PIP-0033](https://www.pascalcoin.org/development/pips/pip-0033).

 ### Known issues
-Cold wallet operation SendToAsync does not recognize accounts in MainNet.
+* Cold wallet operation SendToAsync does not recognize accounts in MainNet.
-Operation.Amount for SendToAsync returns sent Pasc, but for SendDataAsync it returns sent Pasc + transaction fee.
+* Operation.Amount for SendToAsync returns sent Pasc, but for SendDataAsync it returns sent Pasc + transaction fee.
-It is not clear if Block.Nonce field represents meaningful value.
+* It is not clear if Block.Nonce field represents meaningful value.
-GetWalletAccountsAsync returns empty array if parameter encodedPublicKey or b58PublicKey is provided.
+* GetWalletAccountsAsync returns empty array if parameter encodedPublicKey or b58PublicKey is provided.

 ### For technical support contact Rabarbers and be polite

 ## Roadmap
-RPC EPasa methods: 'checkepasa' and 'validateepasa' and 'epasa' Epasa data structure according to [Wallet v5.4 CHANGELOG](https://github.com/PascalCoin/PascalCoin/blob/master/CHANGELOG.md) and [PIP-0027](https://www.pascalcoin.org/development/pips/pip-0027).
+* RPC EPasa methods: 'checkepasa' and 'validateepasa' and 'epasa' Epasa data structure according to [Wallet v5.4 CHANGELOG](https://github.com/PascalCoin/PascalCoin/blob/master/CHANGELOG.md) and [PIP-0027](https://www.pascalcoin.org/development/pips/pip-0027).
-Update RPC method signature taking into consideration all the changes documented in [Wallet v5.4 CHANGELOG](https://github.com/PascalCoin/PascalCoin/blob/master/CHANGELOG.md).
+* Update RPC method signatures taking into consideration all the changes documented in [Wallet v5.4 CHANGELOG](https://github.com/PascalCoin/PascalCoin/blob/master/CHANGELOG.md).
-PayToKey method 'paytokey' when it will be supported in the Wallet according to [PIP-0041](https://www.pascalcoin.org/development/pips/pip-0041).
+* RPC method 'paytokey' when it will be supported in the Wallet according to [PIP-0041](https://www.pascalcoin.org/development/pips/pip-0041).

 ## Feedback & Donations
 pascal.wallet.connector account 834853-50.